ggouws/HPC_RNAseq/README.md

   <br>

  We are now ready to map our cleaned reads to our reference genome or transcriptome.
-To do this, we will use (HISAT2)<http://daehwankimlab.github.io/hisat2/manual/>.
-HISAT2 is a fast and memory efficient alignment tool, and - importantly for RNAseq work - it is a "splice aware" aligner.
+To do this, we will use [HISAT2](http://daehwankimlab.github.io/hisat2/manual/).
+HISAT2 is a fast and memory-efficient alignment tool, and - importantly for RNAseq work - it is a "splice aware" aligner.
 This means that it can map reads from transcriptomic sequencing over the exon-intron junctions in a genome.
 Many common alignment tools are not "splice aware" and cannot accommodate these exon-intron junctions.
 As such, these tools will only be suitable for mapping our sequence reads